-- [a] Before submitting a 30-credit Dissertation or 15-credit Research Project, undergraduate students are entitled to receive from their supervisors, as appropriate, either comments on draft chapters, or other appropriate feedback, in accordance with the guidelines in "b" to "e" below. - [b] Each School/Department should specify, in the Dissertation/Project Handbook, the means by which comments/feedback are to be provided.
-Illustrative examples [not intended to be exhaustive or prescriptive] are: - · commenting on draft chapters of library-based Dissertations; - providing feedback on proposed research methodology during supervision sessions for empirical projects; - providing feedback on any chapter except the Discussion chapter. - [c] In the case of Integrated Dissertations, the two School/Departments should agree how feedback/comments is to be provided. - [d] Where draft chapters are read, supervisors should not comment on more than one draft of any chapter, and School/Departments may specify one or more chapters for which it would be inappropriate to provide comments on drafts. - [e] Irrespective of the mechanisms used to provide comments or feedback, supervisors are not expected to - o rewrite for the student, or - provide so much feedback that the student is in effect no longer the sole author, or - become so closely involved with writing the Dissertation or Research Project that awarding a poor mark would create a conflict of interest.
+- [b] In the case of Integrated Dissertations, the two School/Departments should agree how feedback/comments is to be provided. - [c] Where draft chapters are read, supervisors should not comment on more than one draft of any chapter, and School/Departments may specify one or more chapters for which it would be inappropriate to provide comments on drafts. - [d] Irrespective of the mechanisms used to provide comments or feedback, supervisors are not expected to - o rewrite for the student, or - provide so much feedback that the student is in effect no longer the sole author, or - become so closely involved with writing the Dissertation or Research Project that awarding a poor mark would create a conflict of interest.